arturox2500/PujaHoy-WebApp/README.md

 ### Rating Entity
 The VALORACION entity represents the ratings given to sellers for their auctioned products.
 It includes attributes such as ID, score, product ID, and seller ID.

-### USERS_ROLES
-The USERS_ROLES table defines the relationship between users and their assigned roles within the system.
-It includes attributes such as user ID and roles.

 ---

 ## User Roles & Permissions